Audit Trail

 Changing the audit behavior is easily done by altering the values of the constants below (for module version 7.6.0 and above; please note that if no value is set, the default is used) or the default values of the Configuration entity in the module’s domain model (for module version 7.5.0 and below):

-• IncludeOnlyChangedAttributes (default: false) – This determines if the module should create a log line for every single member every time it initiates the Audit, or if it should only log the changed members.
+- IncludeOnlyChangedAttributes (default: false) – This determines if the module creates a log line for every single member every time it initiates the Audit, or if it only logs the changed members.

-• IncludeCalculatedAttributes (default: false) – This determines if the module should resolve calculated attributes and compare if the result has changed since the last commit.
+- IncludeCalculatedAttributes (default: false) – This determines if the module resolves calculated attributes and checks if the result has changed since the last commit.

-• CreateLogObjectWithoutMemberChanges (default: false) – If none of the members have been changed, this property determines whether a commit will still generate a log record populated only with the changed date and changed by fields.
+- CreateLogObjectWithoutMemberChanges (default: false) – If none of the members have been changed, this property determines whether a commit will still generate a log record populated only with the

-• LogServerTimeZoneDateNotation (default: true) – This determines if the date should be audited in the ServerTimeZone.
+- LogServerTimeZoneDateNotation (default: true) – This determines if the date is audited in the ServerTimeZone.
 If both the session time zone and ServerTimeZone are enabled, you will see two dates in the audit overview.

-• ServerTimeZone (default: UTC) – This the time zone in which the server time zone is printed.
-This will be a static time zone and should match the notation as used in Java (for an example, see TimeZones in Java).
+- ServerTimeZone (default: UTC) – This is the time zone in which the server time zone is printed.
+This will be a static time zone, which matches the notation as used in Java (for an example, see TimeZones in Java).

-• LogSessionTimeZoneDateNotation (default: false) – This determines if the date should be audited in the session time zone of the user that makes the change.
+- LogSessionTimeZoneDateNotation (default: false) – This determines if the date is audited in the session time zone of the user that makes the change.
 If both the session time zone and the server time zone are enabled, you will see two dates in the audit overview.